Despite border wall, families in two countries unite in Friendship Park

-SAN DIEGO, Calif. -- Friendship Park is the only place along the southern California border where people can legally walk up to the fence and touch people on the other side.
+SAN DIEGO -- Friendship Park is the only place along the southern California border where people can legally walk up to the fence and touch people on the other side.

 On the American side of the park, you’ll find a handful of people waiting to greet loved ones or enjoying the view of the beach.
 On the Mexican side, you’ll find thousands of people and an almost celebratory atmosphere with music, food and fun.